joshhus/blockchain-sw-25/console-ocp-about.md

 </div>

-The {{site.data.keyword.blockchainfull}} Platform 2.5 enables a consortium of organizations to easily build and join a blockchain network on-premises, or on any private, public, or hybrid multicloud that uses Kubernetes.
+The {{site.data.keyword.blockchainfull}} Platform 2.5 enables a consortium of organizations to easily build and join a blockchain network [on-premises](#x4561212){: term}, or on any private, public, or hybrid multicloud that uses Kubernetes.
 Customers can deploy their nodes on the cloud platform of their choice and connect to any {{site.data.keyword.blockchainfull_notm}} Platform network, whether it is deployed on your own Kubernetes cluster or with the {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}.
 The {{site.data.keyword.blockchainfull_notm}} Platform 2.5 leverages Hyperledger Fabric v1.4.7 and v2.x and supports deployment on multiple Kubernetes distributions.
 {:shortdesc}

 ## What {{site.data.keyword.blockchainfull_notm}} Platform 2.5 offers